underscoreio/underscoreio/src/html/_books/essential-play.md

 - Handling requests and responses containing different data formats.
 - Working effectively with JSON.
 - Writing scalable services using non-blocking async actions.

+## Note

+This book covers Play 2.3.
+Most content is applicable for Play 2.4.
+An update for Play 2.4 is coming in the new year.